 The initial excitement over routine placement of buttock implants faded as quickly as the mullet cut and Harem pants…how were these ever a thing?
 The high complication rate including malposition and incision breakdown contributed to their becoming less fashionable.
 Of course, this option may be the only alternative for patients with limited fat for transfer.

 In my practice I find buttock augmentation, utilizing fat transfer, has worked well for my patients who want to reduce fluffy areas and at the same time enhance buttock volume.
 It is a win-win scenario.
-Liposuction is performed through small, inconspicuous incisions to remove the fat cells and then inject fat back into the muscles of the buttocks through one tiny incision.
+Liposuction is performed through small, inconspicuous incisions to remove the fat cells and then inject fat back into the subcutaneous fat of the buttocks through one tiny incision.
 This gives a smooth, natural feel & contour to the buttock which is contrary to initial misconceptions on fat transfer.